skip to main content

 • Fuel duty freeze:The fuel duty freeze has been extended for a year, maintaining the last government’s 5p cut.

-• VAT on private schools: VAT will be brought in on private school fees from January 2025, which we broadly support although we will be keeping a close eye on any impact on our members who teach in those schools.
+• VAT on private schools: VAT will be brought in on private school fees from January 2025, and we will be keeping a close eye on any impact this has on our members who teach in those schools.

 • Theatres and other venues: £1 billion has been earmarked to address RAAC, which will be good news for some of the theatres and other venues that are still closed.